 - A) In order for candidates to be elected, twenty percent (20%) of all eligible undergraduate students must vote during the Spring General Election. - 1) In the event a special election is held, the voter threshold shall be determined by the Election Board. - B) In order for any Constitutional or Fee-Related ballot measure to be valid, twenty percent (20%) of all registered, fee-paying undergraduate students must vote in the Election.
 The number of voters will be computed by counting the total number of ballots cast. - C) In order for an individual ballot measure to be valid, fifteen percent (15%) of all eligible students must vote on that particular ballot measure. - D) In order for a ballot measure to pass, students voting on that measure must vote YES in percentage as defined in the Constitution.
 (Blank ballots will not be computed in the final percentages.) - 1) As stated in Article V.2.
 "All new Associated Students fees must be submitted as a ballot measure to be voted on by the Associated Students in a general or special election, with at least twenty percent (20%) of the Associated Students' Membership voting.
 If a fee is put on the ballot by petition, a vote of fifty percent plus one (50% + 1) shall be necessary for the adoption of the fee.
-If a fee is put on the ballot by a vote of the Senate a vote of sixty percent (60%) shall be necessary for the adoption of the fee." - 2) As stated in Article V.3.
+If a fee is put on the ballot by a vote of the Senate a vote of two-thirds (66.67%) shall be necessary for the adoption of the fee.
+If a fee is put on the ballot to be increased, such fees can only be increased with a vote of two thirds (2/3) in support of the increase of the fee, with at least twenty percent (20%) of the Associated Students' Membership voting." - 2) As stated in Article V.3.
 "Existing lock-in fees must be placed on the ballot for reaffirmation every two (2) years following the adoption of the fee.
-Such fees can only be cancelled with a sixty percent (60%) vote in opposition to the continuation of the fee, with a least twenty (20%) of the Associated Students' Membership voting." - E) In order that a ballot measure be justifiable as a mandate, students must know in advance what their non-voting will mean.
-Therefore, a statement which reads as follows should be submitted to a campus media and should be included in all election publicity:

-"If you choose not to vote on the measures in this Election, you are leaving the decision up to your peers.
-A blank ballot means that you trust their decision."

-- F) The intent of this statement is to reduce the confusion experienced concerning the interpretation of blank ballots, thereby eliminating speculation about whether or not students understood a particular ballot measure. - G) In order for a ballot to be valid and count towards the Election, students must officially submit their ballot by clicking the submit button.
+Such fees can only be reaffirmed with a fifty percent plus 1 (50%+1) vote in support to the continuation of the fee, with at least twenty (20%) of the Associated Students' Membership voting.". - E) In order that a ballot measure be justifiable as a mandate, students must know in advance what their non-voting will mean.
+Therefore, a statement which reads as follows should be submitted to a campus media and should be included in all election publicity: - "If you choose not to vote on the measures in this Election, you are leaving the decision up to your peers.
+A blank ballot means that you trust their decision." - F) The intent of this statement is to reduce the confusion experienced concerning the interpretation of blank ballots, thereby eliminating speculation about whether or not students understood a particular ballot measure. - G) In order for a ballot to be valid and count towards the Election, students must officially submit their ballot by clicking the submit button.
 Failure to submit ballot will result in no votes casted for that student.